Maryland Pay Equity

 Key language on pay discrimination

-- An employer may not discriminate between employees in any occupation by paying a wage to employees of one sex or gender identity at a rate less than the rate paid to employees of another sex or gender identity if both employees work in the same establishment and perform work of comparable character or work on the same operation, in the same business, or of the same type; or providing less favorable employment opportunities based on sex or gender identity.
+- An employer may not discriminate between employees in any occupation by paying a wage to employees at a rate less than the rate paid to other employees if the employees work in the same establishment and perform work of comparable character or work on the same operation, in the same business, or of the same type of the pay difference is based on the race, religious beliefs, sex, gender identity, or sexual orientation of the employees.

 Exceptions for pay disparities (including affirmative defenses)